ucsd-progsys/liquidhaskell-tutorial/README.md

 ## Website

 + Generate SINGLE file
-- footnotes
++ footnotes (but fix in each chapter)
-- links
++ links
-- horiz scrollable code-pre pane
++ horiz scrollable code-pre pane
+- table of contents on left? (cf rust)
 - Generate and link from raw index.lhs
 - Go through each chapter, updating filters appropriately
 - Auto-generate table of contents